 Accessing the catalog and databases

-Databases On campus, anyone can access the databases without restriction.
+Databases Visitors can can use public computers in the Libraries by getting a guest ID and password at the Services Desk.
 Off campus, only currently registered UMD students and currently employed faculty and staff can access the site-licensed databases.

 U.S. Government Documents The University of Maryland has been a Federal Depository Library since 1925, and the Regional Depository for Maryland, Delaware, and the District of Columbia since 1965.
 Government documents are located on the 4th floor of McKeldin Library.